rzeszut/dotfiles/README.md

     sudo apt-get install clojure leiningen

-If lein2 is not available, use the download script from [here](http://leiningen.org/)
+If lein2 is not available, use the download script from [here](http://leiningen.org/).
+Note: when using emacs with clojure, start it from terminal by hand (no dmenu!).
+Otherwise, it can't see leiningen executable and nrepl fails.

 ### emacs
 Install emacs 24 uisng instructions from [emacs-wiki](http://wikemacs.org/wiki/Installing_Emacs_on_GNU/Linux).